csarnevesht/android-tutorial/README.md

 take a look at the following link to get an idea of the different layouts: https://www.tutlane.com/tutorial/android/android-view-and-viewgroup-with-examples

+**_IMPORTANT_**:

+The **View** is a base class for all UI components in android.
+For example, the EditText class is used to accept the input from users in android apps, which is a sub class of View.

+The **ViewGroup** is a subclass of **View** and it will act as a base class for layouts and layouts parameters.

 ## AndroidX Overview

 **AndroidX** is a major improvement to the original Android Support Library.